MaxonT/MeetMesh/MeetMesh_v0.3/frontend/VERCEL_DEPLOYMENT.md

 #### ❌ Cannot read file '/vercel/path0/MeetMesh_v0.3/packages/tsconfig/base.json'
 **Solution**: ✅ FIXED - Updated `tsconfig.json` to be self-contained

+**Root Cause**: The `tsconfig.json` was extending from a monorepo package structure (`packages/tsconfig/base.json`) that doesn't exist in the Vercel build environment.

+**Fix Applied**:
+1. Updated `frontend/tsconfig.json` to extend from `./tsconfig.base.json` instead of the monorepo path
+2. Created a local `tsconfig.base.json` in the frontend directory
+3. This makes the TypeScript configuration self-contained and independent of the monorepo structure

+**Prevention**: Always ensure your `tsconfig.json` doesn't depend on external monorepo packages when deploying to Vercel.

 #### ❌ API Connection Issues
 **Solution**:
 - Verify `NEXT_PUBLIC_API_URL` is set correctly